AdobeDocs/experience-manager-65.en/help/forms/using/cm-apis-to-access-letter-instances.md

 >[!NOTE]
 >
->LetterInstanceService is OSGI service and its instance can be retrieved by using @Reference in Java
+>LetterInstanceService is an OSGI service and its instance can be retrieved by using @Reference in Java&trade;
 >Class or sling.getService(LetterInstanceService.
 Class ) in JSP.

 ### Using&nbsp;getAllLetterInstances {#using-nbsp-getallletterinstances}

 The following API finds the letter instances based on the query object (both Submitted and Draft).
-If query object is null then, it returns all the letter instances.
-This API returns list of [LetterInstanceVO](https://helpx.adobe.com/aem-forms/6-2/javadocs/com/adobe/icc/dbforms/obj/LetterInstanceVO.html) objects, which can be used for extracting additional information of letter instance
+If the query object is null, then it returns all the letter instances.
+This API returns a list of [LetterInstanceVO](https://helpx.adobe.com/aem-forms/6-2/javadocs/com/adobe/icc/dbforms/obj/LetterInstanceVO.html) objects, which can be used for extracting additional information of the letter instance.

 **Syntax**: `List getAllLetterInstances(Query query) throws ICCException;`